memfault/interrupt/_drafts/cortex-m-watchpoints.md

 For the most part, things look like they line up with expectations.
 For the read watchpoint at `0x20000020`, we expect to see `0x00000006` for `DWT_FUNC1` but some extra bits were left set.
 These bits map to `DATAVSIZE` which is not used in our current config and `LNK1ENA` which is a read only bit so these settings are fine.

 What is more problematic is the `DWT_MASK2` setting.
-It should be `4` to watch the 16 bytes that was requested.
+It should be `4` to watch the 16 bytes that were requested.
 However, it was set to 2.
-It appears there is a limitation of the SEGGER watchpoint implementation and only 1, 2, and 4-byte watchpoints work.
+It appears there is a limitation in the SEGGER watchpoint implementation and only 1, 2, and 4-byte watchpoints work!

 ## Advanced Topics